Laryngeal Cancer- Causes, Symptoms and Treatment

 - Dietary factors: Diet low in fruit and vegetables is also said to elevate the risk of laryngeal cancer.

-What are the symptoms of laryngeal cancer?
+What are the laryngeal cancer symptoms?

 - A sore throat that lasts for more than three weeks